 Zoetis has a voluntary defined contribution plan (Zoetis Savings Plan) that allows participation by substantially all U. S. employees.
 Zoetis matches 100% of employee contributions, up to a maximum of 5% of each employee's eligible compensation.
 The Zoetis Savings Plan also includes a profit-sharing feature that provides for an additional contribution ranging between 0 and 8 percent of each employee's eligible compensation.
-All eligible employees receive the profit-sharing contribution regardless of the amount they choose to contribute to the Zoetis
+All eligible employees receive the profit-sharing contribution regardless of the amount they choose to contribute to the Zoetis Savings Plan.

-Savings Plan.
 The profit-sharing contribution is a discretionary amount provided by Zoetis and is determined on an annual basis.
-Employees can direct their contributions and the company's matching and profit-sharing contributions (initially made into the Zoetis stock fund) into any of the funds offered.
+Employees can direct their contributions and the company's matching and profit-sharing contributions into any of the funds offered.
 These funds provide participants with a cross section of investing options, including the Zoetis stock fund.
-Matching and profit-sharing contributions are funded through the issuance of Zoetis common stock.
+Through December 31, 2014, matching and profit-sharing contributions were funded through the issuance of Zoetis common stock.